 The horns: cute but cumbersome

 The horns are narrow and a bit more delicate than I’m comfortable with.
 Repeated pressure stretches and strains the connection where the horns meet the head of the toy.
 If you’re really reckless, you could break a horn off.

 This shouldn’t be a big deal when used for vaginal penetration.
 However, as someone who likes firm pressure on my clitoris, I really need to be careful with pushing the tip against my bony vulva.
 I really wish the horns were thicker at the base, because as they are, they’re a gimmick at best and a hindrance at worst.

 What about as a dual stimulator?

 I normally hate rabbits, but I’m pleasantly surprised to discover that I actually really like this dual stimulator’s fit.
 I think the clitoral arm is genius— it has just enough flexibility to meet my clitoris and maintain pressure while I thrust.

-If you have an average or low-set cervix, the Darling Devil is a great A-spot exploration toy.
+If you have an average or low-set cervix, the Darling Devil and Fun Factory Abby are great A-spot exploration toys.
 While this vibrator only has 4.6″ of insertable length, I find that it’s angled enough for me to easily aim at my A-spot.